MicrosoftDocs/architecture-center/docs/example-scenario/networking/deploy-ibm-maximo-application-suite-content.md

 IBM's Maximo Application Suite (MAS), also known as *Maximo*, is an enterprise asset management platform with AI-based asset maintenance.
 MAS focuses on operational resiliency and reliability.
 The suite consists of a core application platform, MAS, and applications and industry-specific solutions on top of the platform.
-Each application performs a specific benefit:
+Each application provides a specific benefit:

 - **Manage**.
 Reduce down time and costs by using asset management to improve operational performance.
 - **Monitor**.
-Use IoT for advanced AI-powered remote asset monitoring at scale.
+Use IoT for advanced AI-powered monitoring of remote assets at scale.
 - **Health**.
 Manage asset health by using IoT data from sensors, asset data, and maintenance history.
 - **Visual inspection**.
 Train machine learning models to use visual inspection for visual analysis of emerging issues.
 - **Predict**.
 Predict future failures by using machine learning and data analytics.
 - **Assist**.
-Assist technicians by using AI-powered guidance to a knowledge base of equipment maintenance data and giving them remote access to experts.
+Assist technicians by providing AI-powered guidance to a knowledge base of equipment maintenance data and by giving them remote access to experts.
 - **Safety**.
 Collect and analyze data from sensors, provide contextual data, and derive meaningful analytics.
 - **Civil**.
 Integrate inspection, defect tracking, and maintenance activities to help improve asset life, keep critical systems operating, and lower total costs of ownership of civil infrastructure.

 These applications and MAS 8.*x* are tested for use on Azure.
 Microsoft and the IBM Maximo team partnered together to ensure this solution is configured to run optimally on Azure.
-This article provides a design for running MAS 8.x on Azure, and it assumes that you'll have support from IBM and a partner for installation.
+This article provides a design for running MAS 8.*x* on Azure, and it assumes that you'll have support from IBM and a partner for installation.
 Contact your IBM team for product-specific questions.
 The Azure Marketplace offers an alternative installation for MAS that supports bringing your own license.
 For more information, see [IBM Maximo Application Suite (BYOL)](https://azuremarketplace.microsoft.com/marketplace/apps/ibm-usa-ny-armonk-hq-6275750-ibmcloud-asperia.ibm-maximo-application-suite-byol?tab=Overview).

-MAS 8.x runs on OpenShift, and it's beneficial to familiarize yourself with OpenShift and the suggested patterns for installation on Azure.
+MAS 8.*x* runs on OpenShift, and it's beneficial to familiarize yourself with OpenShift and the suggested patterns for installation on Azure.
 For more information, see [Preparing to install on Azure](https://docs.openshift.com/container-platform/4.8/installing/installing_azure/preparing-to-install-on-azure.html).
-This architecture illustrates an OpenShift cluster, it doesn't go into detail on how to install MAS.
+This architecture illustrates an OpenShift cluster.
+It doesn't go into detail on how to install MAS.
 To learn more about the installation process, see [Installing Maximo Application Suite from OperatorHub](https://www.ibm.com/docs/en/mas87/8.7.0?topic=installing-maximo-application-suite-from-operatorhub).

 ## Potential use cases

-Many industries use the solutions in MAS, such as:
+Many industries and sectors use the solutions in MAS, such as:

 - Energy and utilities
 - Oil and gas